muyeen-khan/portfolio-website/README.md

 # Personal Portfolio Website

-  This is a code bundle for Personal Portfolio Website.
-The original project is available at https://www.figma.com/design/ih5K8a264OTbbaaOovBYgJ/Personal-Portfolio-Website.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.